railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 In general, the Profit and Loss report will be used to determine profit ratios, to examine sales prices and costs, and to set marketing budgets, for instance.

 The accounts displayed in the Profit and Loss Report are linked to an account type for which the ``"P&L / Balance Sheet`` parameter is set to Profit & Loss (either Expense or Income account).
-To configure Account types, go to :menuselection:`Accounting --> Configuration --> Financial Accounting --> Account Types`.
+To configure Account types, go to :menuselection:`Accounting --> Configuration --> Accounts --> Account Types`.

 The Profit and Loss report can be printed from the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> Profit And Loss`.

 .. figure::  images/account_profit_loss.png
-   :scale: 75
+   :scale: 73
    :align: center

    *Profit and Loss Wizard*

 .. figure::  images/account_profit_loss_report.png
-   :scale: 75
+   :scale: 45
    :align: center

    *Profit and Loss Report*